leo-ware/pqp/README.md

 # PQP

 The name `pqp` is short for *Pourquoi pas?*.
-This phrase is French for *why not?*, because "Why not?" was the question we asked ourselves when we found there was no maintained, open-source package for causal identification in Python.
-With this package, we provide a correct, performant, and intuitive implementation of Shpitser's ID algorithm for causal graphs, and we hope soon to provide more useful functionality to support causal inference in the structural causal modeling framework.
+This phrase is French for *why not?*, because "Why not?" was the question we asked ourselves when we found there was no maintained, open-source package for structural causal modeling in Python.
+The package provides a convenient interface for causal modeling along with routines for identification, estimation, and visualization.

 ## Installation